dersteppenwolf/isis4822_final_project/Readme.md

 #### ETL

 You can find the ETL's source coude in the _etl_ folder.
-That folder includes a tableau file used as a tool for data extraction from SISPRO's Analysis Services Data Cube.
+That folder includes a tableau workbook used as a tool for data extraction from SISPRO's Analysis Services Data Cube.
+(Note: It only works on windows machines.
+For more information about connect Tableau to a Microsoft Analysis Services database and set up a data source please read the  [official docs](https://onlinehelp.tableau.com/current/pro/desktop/en-us/examples_msas.htm) )

-There are some Jupyter notebooks like __costos_20181122.ipynb__ is used for data validation / transformation.
+There are some [Jupyter](http://jupyter.org/)  notebooks like __costos_20181122.ipynb__ is used for data validation / transformation.

 #### Web Application